-- Wire and cable routing is important, please compare yours to the video.
+- Before installing your fork inspect wire and cable routing, please compare yours to the video.

-- You may need to flip (left to right, right to left, front to back, back to front) the handlebars before installing.
+- Handlebars - You may need to flip the handlebars before installing (left to right, right to left, front to back, back to front) so the wires are properly routed and the handlebars properly installed.

 - Do not squeeze brake levers before brakes are installed.

 - Before you install the front wheel, remove the plastic spacer from the front brake caliper, it is in between the brake pads.
 This is can be used anytime you remove the front wheel, so save it.

 - Do not touch the brake rotors with your fingers.
 The oil can contaminate them and cause them to be noisy when used.

 - The front brake caliper should be installed in this position for the spacers and bolts.

 - The longer bolt and thicker part of the spacer goes at the top.